The Name of The Church: Church of Christ

 Congregational Churches of Christ was carried to America in 1620 by the Pilgrims, at the Massachusetts Bay Colony, who were members of John Robinson's congregation in Holland, originally of Scrooby, England calling themselves the CHURCH OF CHRIST.

 In 1708, these churches went to a more centralized form of government, similar to the Presbyterians.
 The Congregational Churches of Christ was a part of the great awakening started in 1734 by the teachings of Jonathan Edwards in New England.
-Through the evolution of time, these churches from the Brownist, separatists, anabaptist, independents, puritan, dissenters movement calling themselves the Church of Christ formed a Congregational union in Scotland in 1812 and in Ireland in 1829; in 1831 the Congregational Union of England and Wales was established.
+Through the evolution of time, these churches from the Brownist, separatists, anabaptist, independents, puritan, dissenters movement calling themselves the CHURCH OF CHRISTt formed a Congregational union in Scotland in 1812 and in Ireland in 1829; in 1831 the Congregational Union of England and Wales was established.
 This group from the oldest available records carried the restoration plea of returning to the Bible until they started forming unions and councils for themselves.

 Congregational churches began to meet in local and then in statewide conferences, out of which developed (1871) the National Council of the Congregational Churches of the United States.
 In 1972 most British Congregationalists and Presbyterians merged to form the United Reform Church.
-A move to unite the Congregational Christian Churches with the Evangelical and Reformed Church was approved by the councils of the two denominations in 1957, forming the United Church of Christ which is still in existence today.
+A move to unite the Congregational Christian Churches with the Evangelical and Reformed Church was approved by the councils of the two denominations in 1957, forming the United CHURCH OF CHRIST which is still in existence today.

 AD-1577 The church of Christ in Cockey, otherwise, Ainsworth, Lancashire, England traces its records and ledgers to 1577 and appears on a 1577 Saxton's map.